anandmudgerikar/ad2l_dota_bot/README.md

 - **Run**: Fully develop the bot to offer comprehensive game-winning strategies tailored to individual players.

 ## Rankings Algorithm (CRAWL)
 The initial phase focuses on ranking players in an amateur league.
+This is essential for the development of the bot's core value system, which determines its learning policies and strategies.
+In other words, the bot uses these rankings to understand exactly how much their advice helped or ditracted from a player in winning or losing a game, and to use that feedback to optimize its advice in the future.
+In order to ensure the accuracy of the rankings, we are gathering feedback from the community and refining the algorithm accordingly.

-The main principles followed in the rankings algorithm are:
+The main steps followed in the rankings algorithm are:

 - **Data Collection**: Gather data from various sources, including JSON and CSV files, containing player statistics and match details.
 - **Player Initialization**: Initialize player data, including base MMR (Matchmaking Rating) from stratz.com, team affiliations, and match history.